1995 Football League Third Division play-off final

-The 1995 Football League Third Division play-off Final was an association football match which was played on 27 May 1995 at Wembley Stadium, London, between Chesterfield and Bury to determine the third and final team to gain promotion from the Football League Third Division to the Second Division.
-The top two teams of the 1994–95 Football League Third Division, Carlisle United and Walsall, gained automatic promotion to the Second Division, while the those placed from third to sixth place in the table took part in play-offs.
+The 1995 Football League Third Division play-off final was an association football match which was played on 27 May 1995 at Wembley Stadium, London, between Chesterfield and Bury to determine the third and final team to gain promotion from the Football League Third Division to the Second Division.
+The top two teams of the 1994–95 Football League Third Division, Carlisle United and Walsall, gained automatic promotion to the Second Division, while those placed from third to sixth place in the table took part in play-offs.
 The winners of the play-off semi-finals competed for the final place for the 1995–96 season in the Second Division.
 The losing semi-finalists were Preston North End and Mansfield Town.

 The match, refereed by Paul Alcock, was played in front of 22,814 spectators.
 Chesterfield won the match 2–0 with first-half goals from Tony Lormor and Phil Robinson to gain promotion back to the third tier of English football five seasons after being relegated.
 For the club's manager, John Duncan, it was his second success with Chesterfield as a manager, having won the Fourth Division title in 1985.
 His counterpart, Mike Walsh, parted company with Bury less than four months later.

 Chesterfield's next season saw them end in seventh position in the Second Division, one place and one point below the play-offs.
 Bury ended their following campaign in third place in the Third Division, securing automatic promotion to the Second Division for the 1996–97 season.